 - Students are able to (1) discuss issues of current relevance to finance professionals; (2) explain how the current issues covered in the unit impact the functional areas of finance covered in the

-- Indicative assessments in this unit are as follows: (1) assignments; (2) participation; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) assignment; (2) participation; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - lectures/seminars/workshops: up to 3 hours per week for 12-weeks.
 Sessions may be online or face-to-face.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.